dojo/dojo.io/site/source/tutorials/internationalization.md

 4. Delegate formatting to the appropriate `@dojo/i18n` methods when rendering any value that may need to be localized.
 5. Update the application's configuration settings to ensure all required data are included in the build.

-## Reading and Setting the Application's Locale
+## Reading and setting the application's locale

 While any widget can have its own dedicated locale (see below), every Dojo 2 application has a single root locale, which can be changed at any point.
 By default, this root locale is set to that of the user's environment, but can be set to a particular locale at any time.
 All functionality related to reading and setting the application locale is provided by `@dojo/i18n/i18n`.